SnowdasNeves/wildlife-image-classifier/README.md

 # Wildlife Image Classification and Detection

-This project uses deep learning models to classify wildlife images and detect bounding boxes around animals in camera trap images.
+This project uses deep learning models to classify wildlife and detect bounding boxes around animals in camera trap images.
 The models were fine-tuned using the CIFAR-10 and CCT20 datasets and deployed via a Streamlit-based application.

 To classify your own images without having to download the files in this repo you can access the [project's Hugging Face space](https://huggingface.co/spaces/diogoneves/wildlife-classifier).